myabc/myabc.github.com/_posts/2009-11-18-getting-started-with-datamapper-merb-on-jruby.markdown

 That's it for now!
 Please leave a comment and let me know what (if anything) was useful, so that I can focus my efforts for future articles.

 **UPDATE 1 Dec 2009**: Grammar, spelling fixes.
-Added note on Gemcutter.
+Added note on Jeweler.

 [readme]:http://github.com/datamapper/do/blob/next/README.markdown